Accomodations for Standardized Testing FAQs

 Frequently Asked Questions

 An education plan created with the Academic Support Center specific to JHS.
-Each family must send adequate learning documentation to the ASC director and meet with the ASC director to create a formal written plan.
+Each family must send adequate learning documentation to the ASC director and meet with the ASC director to create an Academic Support Plan.

-What is the Jesuit High School Process to receive academic interventions?
+What is the Jesuit High School Process to receive academic accommodations?

 - Email learning documentation (psycho-educational evaluation, medical diagnosis, IEP, 504, SST information) to the Admissions Office and/or the ASC and set-up a time to meet.

-- Meet with the ASC director and create a Formal Written Plan.
+- Meet with the ASC director and create an Academic Support Plan.

 - The ASC will distribute the FWP to teachers.